(Updated for 2022!)

 But coming full circle, how do you get comprehensive quotes that you can adequately compare?

 Well, here’s what you really came here for.
 Here’s a great, step-by-step process that should get you to a happy conclusion.
-I’m not saying it’s the only way to get it done, but I do know this works.
+I’m not saying it’s the only way to get it done (in fact, here is a really decent website design rfp article from DesignRush), but I do know this works.

 Step 1: Get quality advice from someone you trust.